Gyee21/AYESHA-BEAUTY-CREATION---/README.md

  THEN reorder
  MANAGER MODULE
  END
-  ENDIF
-END
+  ENDIF END

 END MAKE UP ARTIST MODULE

 ELSE option selected is 2.
 MANAGER

-MANAGERS MODULE
     THEN
+        MANAGER MODULE
         DISPLAY ‘ ‘WELCOME MANGERS’ SIDE’ ‘

-FUNCTION addNewStock (READ productCode)
+    -FUNCTION addNewStock (READ productCode)
      IF quantity is less than 30
     THEN
      DISPLAY’Stock is low’ ‘
                  READ productCode
                  READ quantity
                  READ unitPrice
      ELSE
           THEN
                  WRITE ‘ ‘  stock level is fine ‘ ‘
     END IF

 ELSE option selected is 3.
 CUSTOMER